gindenburg/followermaze/README.md

   ./code/tests/apps      - test applications
   ./code/tests/runner    - wrapper template for the automated test

-3. Building
+## How to build

 This project uses the Cross-platform Make (CMake) build system.
 Out of source build is recommended.

 Example for Ubuntu (assuming current directory is the project root directory):
     $ mkdir build
     $ cd build
     $ cmake ../code
     $ make

-4. Installing
+## How to install

 This project's build system has the install target which installs the followermaze executable to the default (e.g. /usr/local/bin on Linux) location.

 Example for Ubuntu:
     $ sudo make install

 To uninstall one could use 'install_manifest.txt' created in the root build directory.

 Example for Ubuntu:
     $ sudo xargs rm < install_manifest.txt

 To get help on how to use followermaze run:
     $ followermaze -h

 WARNING: followermaze has a hard-coded limit (1024) on number of connected clients.
 See Performance section for more information on that.

-5. Architecture design
+## Architecture design
 The following design concerns have been identified:
   - Portability
   - Performance
   - Scalability
   - Testability

 The following design decisions have been taken to address the concerns or to enable future improvements:
   - Focus on separation of concerns.
 The essential subsystems (stream sockets, network I/O handling, object model of the problem domain, protocol parser, and business logic) should be isolated in parallel class hierarchies and